asmanouira/SMuGLasso/README.md

 # **MuGLasso and SMuGLasso Stability Analysis**

-This repository contains an end-to-end pipeline for applying **Multi-task Group Lasso (MuGLasso)** and **Sparse Multi-task Group Lasso (SMuGLasso)** to analyze stability in genomic datasets.
+This repository contains an end-to-end pipeline for applying **Multi-task Group Lasso (MuGLasso)** and **Sparse Multi-task Group Lasso (SMuGLasso)** to analyze stability in GWAS datasets.
 It includes scripts for preprocessing genotype data, clustering SNPs into LD groups, and evaluating feature stability using bootstrap resampling.